 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

-Arizona legislators have introduced aid-in-dying legislation each year since 2016.
-Now in the 2020 legislative session, lawmakers are considering three death with dignity bills, numbered SB1384 and SB1497 in the state senate and HB2582 in the house of representatives).
+Arizona legislators have been trying to pass aid-in-dying legislation for years.
+Now in the 2021 legislative session, lawmakers are considering another death with dignity bill called the Act Relating to End-of-Life Decisions (HB2254).
 If passed, the law would allow terminally ill patients who meet certain requirements to request life-ending medication.
 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Arizona’s proposed law.

 “Death with dignity” is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as “assisted suicide” or “physician assisted suicide.”
 However, proponents of death with dignity argue that the term “suicide” doesn’t apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
 In fact, Arizona’s proposed law states that terminating one’s life under the law is not suicide.
-(See HB2582, Section 36-3317; SB1384, Section 36-3317; and SB1497, Section 36-3315.)
+(See HB2254, Section 36-3317.)

 Increasingly, health organizations are turning away from the term “suicide” to describe a terminally ill patient’s choice to reduce the suffering of an inevitable death.
 The phrase “aid in dying” is becoming a more accepted way to refer to this process.